practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/README.md

 > [!IMPORTANT]
 > DO NOT HAVE source code files with INITIAL Capital letter ("Hello_World.pl") => INITIAL Capital letters are ONLY FOR VARIABLES!

-So, name your variables maybe in _CamelCase_, but your functions, predicates ("statements"), program names etc in small letters only (like _hello_world.pl_ in Prolog).
+So, name your variables maybe in _CamelCase_, but your function, predicate ("statement"), program names etc in small letters only (like _hello_world.pl_ in Prolog).

 <br/>